-- 1. All contractors shall maintain a high standard of housekeeping within their sites and vehicles for the duration of the project. - 2.
-Prompt disposal of waste materials, scrap and rubbish is essential. - 3.
-Materials/objects shall not be left unsecured in elevated areas -falling objects may cause serious injuries/fatalities. - 4.
-Nails protruding through timber shall be bent over or removed so as not to cause injury. - 5.
-All packaging material including boxes, pallets, crates, etc. to be removed from the work area immediately. - 6.
+- 5. All packaging material including boxes, pallets, crates, etc. to be removed from the work area immediately. - 6.
 On completion of his / her work, the contractor is responsible for clearing his / her work area of all materials, scrap, temporary buildings and building bases to the satisfaction of the client/agent. - 7.
 In cases where an inadequate standard of housekeeping has developed, compromising safety and cleanliness, anyone has the responsibility to bring it to the attention of the principal contractor in the first instance and the Eskom project/site manager in the second instance. - 8.
 The Eskom Project/Site Manager has the right to instruct the principal contractor and appointed contractors to cease work until the area has been tidied up and made safe.
 Neither additional costs nor extension of time to the contract shall be allowed as a result of such a stoppage.
 Failure to comply with this requirement will result into site cleaning by another cleaning contractor company at the cost of the principal contractor. - 9.
 The principal contractor shall carry out regular safety/housekeeping inspections (at least weekly) to ensure maintenance of satisfactory standards.
 The principal contractor shall document the results of each inspection and shall maintain records for viewing.

-3.19.1 Stacking
+3.21.1 Stacking

 - 1. Before stacking any material, the contractors or their employees must consult the contract manager for authorisation to use such an area for stacking purposes.
 This is to prevent haphazard arrangements. - 2.
-Adequate care must be taken by the contractor to ensure that storage and stacking is carried out correctly and safely.. - 3.
+Adequate care must be taken by the contractor to ensure that storage and stacking is carried out correctly and safely. - 3.
 Correct shelve stacking must be carried out, heavy and bulky on the bottom, light and small on top.